Helping you to understand how to finance long-term care

 A CARE FEES ANNUITY

 There are many financial organisations who offer care fees annuities.
-Oxford Aunts works in partnership with Symponia, a professional body representing over 120 financial and legal advisors who are all specialists in the area of financing private care fees.
-Working with a specialist advisor like Symponia gives families much-needed reassurance that they are getting the right advice that is regulated.
+Oxford Aunts works in partnership with Society of Later Life Advisers (SOLLA) who helps people and their families in finding trusted accredited financial advisors who are experienced in working with and understanding financial needs in later life.
+Working with a specialist advisor like SOLLA gives families much-needed reassurance that they are getting the right advice that is regulated.